andresmontoyab/Spring/spring-cloud/README.md

 When we are using Zuul one of the main features are the filters, in where the Api-gateweay can process the request in different stages, there are three kinds of filter: Pre, Post and Route

+In order to create a custom filter we need to keep in mind the next rules:

+1. The Filter class must extend the Abstract Class ZuulFilter.

+2. The ZuulFilter Abstract class has four abstract methods, filterType, filterOrder, shouldFilter, run

+3. filterType could be pre -> means to execute the filter just when the request come.

+4. filterType could be post -> means to execute the filter just when the request finish.

+5. filterType could be error -> means to execute the filter just when the request is an error.

+6. filterOrder gives a priority among the different ZuulFilter implementations, an order in which all the filter are going to be executed.}

+7. shouldFilter is a flag in which we set up if the filter is going to be applied.

+8. run is the main method in which all the filtering is define.

 ### Pre

 The "Pre" filter is going to be execute just before to route the request(Usually is used to check the request).